-The analysis of the distribution of woody plants by height and circumference (Table 2) shows that the differences are significant.
+The analysis of the distribution of woody plants by height and circumference (Table 2) show that the differences are significant.
 The reforested 4-year-old banks show the plants with the greatest circumference and height.
 The plants of the reforested banks of 6 years old and those of 3 years old do not show a significant difference between them despite the dimensions of the plants higher in the level of the replanted banks of 6 years old.

-Table 2: Height and circumference of wood plants by age of reforested banks
+Table 2: Height and circumference of woody plants according to the age of reforested banks